Clipping effects

 This is done by giving the text the appropriate

-(such as a gradient or image file),
+background-image (such as a gradient or image file),

-setting the color
+setting the color to transparent, and then

-using background-clip: text
+using background-clip: text.